lewelyn7/elevator_framework/readme.md

 Application takes one optional argument `-m`, which enables output in more human-readable format.

-After start application waits for user input.
+After start, application waits for user's input.
 There are several commands possible:
  * `s` - one step of simulation
  * `bN,M` - press button *N* in elevator *M*
  * `rN` - request elevator from floor *N*